rexresearch

 CN102600053

-Chinese medicinal herb-inorganic antibacterial agent
+medicinal herb-inorganic antibacterial agent composite

-composite sterilization hand sanitizer and preparation
+sterilization hand sanitizer and preparation

 Inventor(s): ZUNLI MO; HAO GOU; XIAOYING MA;